gophergala/windstorm/README.md

 [the shiny library](http://golang.org/x/exp/shiny), which is actively developed by some big names in the Go community.

+Because there are better solutions to this problem now, and because this library never caught on anyway, I am **no longer maintaining this library**.

 Installation
 ------------
 In many cases, Windstorm can be installed with a simple call to "go get".